nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Ailurus is a **desktop app** that helps organising committees account for details of their members.
+Ailurus is a **desktop app** that helps to organise committees account for details of their members.
 It provides users with convenient viewing and editing access to all information, thus providing much convenience in their work.

 It is optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.